nielsutrecht/startingout/CONTRIBUTING.md

 ### Creating a pull request

 We now have our changes on github and we can click through our commits and see the changes.
 Now we can create a pull request to our upstream.
 This is done online on the github page.
-If you go to your repository (github.com/<youruser>/startingout) you should see a big green “Compare & pull request” button.
+If you go to your repository (github.com/<youruser>/startingout) you should see a recent change to a branch a big green “Compare & pull request” button.
 Click it!

-You will get a screen showing the
+You will get a screen showing the creation options for the pull request.

+You can create a PR on your own repository too but we want to get our changes into the upstream.
+So we should make sure that on the left hand side you have “base fork: gitforgits/startingout” selected together with the **develop** branch (**not master!**).
+The right hand side should have the “head fork: <your repo>” and the branch you just created selected.

+Underneath you see the title of pull request together with some comments.
+Add a clear descriptive title there and a comment explaining what you did.
+Just to get you into the habit; a PR won’t be accepted without a clear description of the what and why of the change.

 ### So now what?